itspangler/geospatial-humanities-s2024/week/03_data/lab/slave-trade-staging.md

 # **Lab 02: *SlaveVoyages* data and the Transatlantic Slave Trade** <!-- omit in toc -->
 *Tutorial written by Carolyn Talmadge on January 3, 2024 for ArcGIS Pro 3.1.4.
-Updated by Ian Spangler on January 28, 2024.*
+Updated by Ian Spangler on February 6, 2024.*

 | ![coast](./images/image000.jpeg) |